January 7, 2022

 The reconciliation process follows these steps:

 - Update all transactions for the period of the reconciliation.
 For example, if reconciling September AR, then record all invoices and payments from that period.
-Also, ensure all the subsidiary ledger balances are up to date.
-Subsidiary ledger balances are similar account balances on the ledger.

 - Run an aged trial balance report.
 The aging report shows unpaid balances as of the last day of that period.
 If the business closes its accounting cycle by calendar month, run the aged trial balance on the last day of the month.